iSnow/marklet/README.md

 # Marklet

 Marklet is a Doclet that plugs into `javadoc`.
-The purpose of Marklet is to generate Javadoc in Markdown format.
+The purpose of Marklet is to generate Javadoc in Markdown format instead of the usual HtML that `javadoc` creates.
-This version requires Java 14 or higher, but can document all lower source code versions.
+This version requires Java 14 or higher to run, but can document all lower source code versions.

 Currently working on the migration from `com.sun.javadoc` to the newer `jdk.javadoc.doclet` API because the  `com.sun.javadoc` classes are no longer supported on Java 12 and up.
-Still work in progress, so you can't just use it in your projects.
+Still work in progress.

 **Examples** :